By Jorge M. Agüero

 Using data from the Peruvian Demographic and Family Health Survey (ENDES), my study similarly shows that during these campaigns, men are more jealous, more controlling, and more distrustful of their partners.
 What could be going on?

 Studies of marketing and social psychology going back at least four decades show that campaigns that point to errors or character flaws in their target audience tend to trigger denial.
 They create stigmas.
 And they stoke frustration, especially when people feel both under attack and unable to change their behavior.
-These effects, combined with the force of newly empowered women, can cause men to angrily resist change, exert control and reassert their dominance at all cost.
+These effects can cause men to angrily resist change, exert control and reassert their dominance at all cost.